Jadout7/ObjectOrientedDesign-Jabberpoint/README.md

 # Object Oriented Design - Jabberpoint
 ______________________________________

-### 1. Directory for the Reformatted Code : Src Folder
+### 1. Directory for the Reformatted Code : JabberpointSRC Folder

 ### 2. Directory for the Reformatting Report : ReformattingDescriptionReport Folder